hazelcast/hazelcast-aws/README.md

 ## High Availability

-By default, Hazelcast distributes partition replicas (backups) randomly and equally among the cluster members, assuming all the members in a cluster are identical.
-However, this is not safe in terms of availability when a partition and its replicas are stored on the same rack, using the same network or power source, etc. To deal with that, Hazelcast offers partition groups each is a logical grouping of members.
-If there is enough number of partition groups, a partition itself and its backup(s) are not stored within the same group.
+By default, Hazelcast distributes partition replicas (backups) randomly and equally among cluster members.
+However, this is not safe in terms of high availability when a partition and its replicas are stored on the same rack, using the same network, or power source.
+To deal with that, Hazelcast offers logical partition grouping, so that a partition itself and its backup(s) would not be stored within the same group.
 This way Hazelcast guarantees that a possible failure affecting more than one member at a time will not cause data loss.
-The details of partition groups can be found on the
+The details of partition groups can be found in the
 documentation:
 [Partition Group Configuration](https://docs.hazelcast.org/docs/latest/manual/html-single/#partition-group-configuration)